 Never use too bright fonts and colors for your CV’s text!

 Yes, we understand that you wanna grab an employer’s attention, but sometimes such an individual style can estrange all your potential bosses at once.
-Moreover, such a CV is too difficult to open and read, as it doesn’t give a chance to summarise the information needed.
+Moreover, such a CV is too difficult to open and read, as it doesn’t give a chance to summaries the information needed.

 Never write your ID number or any other confidential data!